Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- New York's games have gone over 46.5 points in four of nine chances this season.
+- New York and its opponents have combined to score more than 45.5 points in four of 10 games this season.

-- The combined points per game average of the two teams, 46.9, is 0.4 points more than Sunday's over/under.
+- The two teams combine to average 45.9 points per game, 0.4 more than the over/under in this contest.

-- This contest's over/under is 1.1 points under the 47.6 these two squads combine to give up per game in 2020.
+- This contest's over/under is 2.7 points lower than the 48.2 these two squads combine to give up per game in 2020.

-- The 46.3 PPG average total in Giants games this season is 0.2 points fewer than this game's over/under.
+- The 46.7 PPG average total in Giants games this season is 1.2 points more than this game's over/under.

 Eagles stats and trends

-- The Eagles have been favored by 3 points or more two times this season and have covered the spread in all of them.
+- In Philadelphia's 11 games this year, it has six wins against the spread.

+- This season, the Eagles won ATS in their only game as a favorite of 3.5 points or more.

-- Philadelphia's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Philadelphia's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- When Philadelphia scores more than 24.0 points, it is 4-1 against the spread and 4-1 overall.
+- Philadelphia is 4-1 against the spread and 4-1 overall this season when the team scores more than 24.6 points.

-- When Philadelphia piles up over 372.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Philadelphia totals more than 375.4 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Eagles have turned the ball over nine times this season, five fewer than the Giants have forced (14).
+- The Eagles have turned the ball over nine times this season, six fewer than the Giants have forced (15).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Giants.